DavidCEllis/PrefabClasses/README.md

 eagerly when the class is compiled into a .pyc.
 Can optionally be made to rewrite .py source code with plain classes.

+The dynamic method of evaluating lazily is more flexible, while the compiled method is faster (once the .pyc file has been generated).

+For more detail look at the [documentation](https://prefabclasses.readthedocs.io).

 ## Usage ##

 Define the class using plain assignment and `attribute` function calls: